Slow dancing in the Waffle House

 None of the tires on your van are the same size.

 You hold the hood of your car with your head while you work on it.

 Your local beauty salon also fixes cars.
-It may also offer fishing bait and tackle for sale.

 Your doghouse and your living room have the same shag carpet.

 You’ve ever slow danced in the Waffle House.

 Your garbage man is confused about what goes and what stays.

 You actually wear shoes your dog brought home.

 You’ve been in a fistfight at a yard sale.

 And, my all-time favorite….You carry a fly swatter in the front seat of the car so you can reach the kids in the backseat.